By: Alex Mitchell, Quality Programs Coordinator

-Update: Following a meeting with College of American Pathologists reps, UHC announced it is delaying the deadline for labs to complete the quality survey to March 10.
+Update: Following a meeting with College of American Pathologists reps, UHC announced it was delaying the deadline for labs to complete the quality survey to March 10.
+The payer has since removed the deadline to complete the survey entirely.

 Beginning July 1, 2021, UnitedHealthcare will only cover outpatient diagnostic lab services for commercial members when performed by a Designated Diagnostic Provider, a new quality status the insurer is asking labs to meet in an effort to tighten its network.

-Per UHC, to participate, in-network hospital-affiliated and independent labs must meet certain quality and efficiency criteria and complete the associated survey by March 10.
+Per UHC, to participate, in-network hospital-affiliated and independent labs must meet certain quality and efficiency criteria and complete the associated survey.

 - If you meet the lab quality and efficiency requirements, you will become a Designated Diagnostic Provider for lab services and be notified accordingly